 Breast Cancer Symptoms

-Breast cancer affects both women and men of all ages, so it’s vital to know what the symptoms of breast cancer are so that you can seek medical help if you suspect anything could be wrong.
-Many symptoms may not turn out to be cancer but it’s vital to see a doctor if you are worried about any changes to your body.
+Breast cancer affects both women and men of all ages, so it’s vital to know what the symptoms are so you can seek medical help if you suspect anything is wrong.
+Many symptoms may not be cancer, but it’s still important to see a doctor.
+Early detection is key in treating breast cancer symptoms.

 In my case, I felt a lump which is probably the most well-known symptom of breast cancer.
 However, there are many other breast cancer symptoms that may point to something nasty that could be lurking inside you, and these may be less familiar so it’s important to share the knowledge.
 If caught early, breast cancer treatment can be started as soon as possible and a successful recovery is more likely.

 The most important thing is to get to know your breasts, and how they look or feel.
 You will then notice changes, however subtle, which could be early signs of cancer.

 Many of the breast cancer symptoms listed below can also be innocent as most lumps are benign cysts, and pain can be caused by many other factors.
 Only a doctor can tell the difference between something insignificant and something serious, so do seek medical advice if you experience any of the signs of breast cancer mentioned below.

 The most well-known symptom of breast cancer is a lump, which can be anywhere in the breast or armpit, and can be as small as a pea or much larger in size.
 It could be smooth or bumpy, hard or soft, painful or completely painless.
 Some lumps move around as you feel them and some are tethered to other tissue.
 Sometimes it’s simply just a thickening of the breast tissue or an area where the tissue feels abnormal.

 If the cancer has spread to the lymph nodes under the armpit then they too may feel lumpy, or you could experience a swollen arm or hand which is known as lymphoedema.
 You could also experience these symptoms around your collar bone or breast bone.